liviucotfas/ase-web-and-cloud-applications-security/08 - MVCStore - Authentication.md

 		services.AddScoped<IStoreRepository, EFStoreRepository>();
     }
 	```
+	> The `AddDefaultIdentity` method adds a set of common identity services to the application, including a default UI, token providers, and configures authentication to use identity cookies.
+Further reading: https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.identityservicecollectionuiextensions.adddefaultidentity

-2. Also update the `Configure` method as follows.
+3. Also update the `Configure` method as follows.

 	```C#
 	//......